 Consistent Work Habits

 We’ve all known people who took it easy for weeks, then pulled an all-nighter to meet a deadline.
-Such inconsistent work habits are strong indicators that the individual is not attentive to processes.
-It also sharply raises the probability of errors in the frantic last-minute activities.
+Such inconsistent work habits indicate that the individual is not attentive to processes.
+It also sharply raises the probability of errors in frantic last-minute activities.

 Willingness to Be Controversial

-As the CEO, you need to make it very clear to the finance/accounting managers that you expect frank and honest information and that they will not be victims of “shoot the messenger” thinking.
+As the CEO, you must make it very clear to the finance/accounting managers that you expect frank information and that they will not be victims of “shoot the messenger” thinking.
 Once that assurance is given, your financial managers should be an integral part of your company’s management team.
 They should not be reluctant to express their opinions and concerns to you or other department leaders.

 We created Finance For Business Owners to help business owners, CEOs, and other non-financial managers gain a better perspective and understanding of the financial side of the business.
 With our affiliate, The Fidelis Consulting Group, we created a series of 10 – 15 minute presentations and short articles to help business leaders better understand financial issues and incorporate that understanding into their daily operations and strategic planning.